securenetizen/cinematacms/README.md

 - Add the ability to schedule content releases and set availability periods

 #### 5. Mobile Platform Development
-- Develop and launch a mobile-optimized version of Cinemata
+- Develop and launch a mobile-optimised version of Cinemata
 - Enhance platform accessibility and user experience across devices

 #### 6. Community Screening Features
 - Implement tools for online community screening and small film festival events

 ## Installation
 The instructions have been tested on Ubuntu 22.04.
-Make sure there is no other services running in the system, specifically no nginx/postgresql, as the installation script will install them and replace any configs.
+Make sure no other services are running in the system, specifically no nginx/Postgresql, as the installation script will install them and replace any configs.

 As root, clone the repository on /home/mediacms.io and run install.sh: